 Many software testers feel that they are not cut out for an MBA by way of their profile, but Tania added value in every project she was part of.
 Whether it was automating testing processes or fixing critical failures, her contribution added extraordinary value for her employer, and helped her build skills that would soon get her a bigger opportunity too – at Amazon.

 How a software tester aspired to be a top MBA

-At Amazon, Tania was again assigned a software testing profile, one that many would consider too technical to really help them aspire towards an MBA.
+At Amazon, Tania was again assigned a software testing profile, one that many would consider too technical to really help them aspire towards an international MBA.
 And here Tania was again, adding unprecedented value to this role too.
 She was contributing to unique ideas in Amazon hack nights.

 She was coordinating an offshore team of testers, and sorting out challenges with her onshore team.
 At Amazon, the testing process works a bit differently.
 Not all teams have testing engineers, so the ones that do are likely to be working on large and visible projects.

 Seen an Amazon Giveaway?
 It is a unique Amazon feature introduced in 2015 that allows the setting up of promotions and contests on Amazon products.

 Tania worked on such products as a software testing engineer.
 Her work took her to the US, gave her leadership responsibilities, and strong approval ratings at Amazon.
 And, a vision for an MBA, that would make this Amazon professional choose executive Kellogg MBA and other top schools as her target.

 In the next part of this 2-part article, we discuss Tania’s application strategy.